 [Note for editor: Modify the following paragraph].

 The Element ID and Length fields are defined in 8.4.2.1 (General).

+The DMG Wakeup Schedule element is used to communicate the wakeup schedule (WS) of a non-AP and non-PCP STA with the AP or PCP, and also to announce that a PCP is entering the PCP Power Save (PPS) mode.

+When the element is used to communicate the wakeup schedule of a non-AP and non-PCP STA,

 The BI Start Time field indicates the lower order 4 octets of the TSF timer at the start of the next Awake BI.

-The Sleep Cycle field indicates the non-PCP STA sleep cycle duration in beacon intervals, i.e., the sum of Awake BIs and Doze BIs that make up the sleep cycle.
+The Sleep Cycle field indicates the sleep cycle duration in beacon intervals, i.e., the sum of Awake BIs and Doze BIs that make up the sleep cycle.
 The Sleep Cycle field value can only be a power of two.
 Other values are reserved.

 The Number of Awake/Doze BIs field indicates the number of Awake BIs at the beginning of each sleep cycle.

+When the element used by a PCP to announce entering the PCP Power Save (PPS) mode,

+The BI Start Time field indicates the lower order 4 octets of the TSF timer at the start of the next PCP Doze BI.

+The Sleep Cycle field is reserved.

+The Number of Awake/Doze BIs field indicates the number of successive PCP Doze BIs.

 10.1.3.3 Beacon generation in a DMG infrastructure BSS and in a PBSS

 10.1.3.3.1 General